akka/akka/akka-docs/intro/deployment-scenarios.rst

 How can I use and deploy Akka?
 ==============================

-Akka can be used in two different ways:
+Akka can be used in different ways:

 - As a library: used as a regular JAR on the classpath and/or in a web app, to be put into ``WEB-INF/lib``

-- As a stand alone application by instantiating ActorSystem
+- As a stand alone application by instantiating ActorSystem in a main class or using the :ref:`microkernel`

 Using Akka as library